bateman/python_pyenv_poetry_template/docs/index.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](license.md) file for details.
+This project is licensed under the MIT License.